Nicole Seah: Endorsement of presidential candidate

 Seah said she "felt like a fraud" being invited to speak at conferences when she was not an expert on "everything or anything", becoming self-conscious about her need to look and appear a certain way "so people wouldn't walk away feeling they've been cheated".
 "I was only cheating myself," she wrote, revealing also that she was constantly being stalked with threats of rape and death, and how she was played out dating 2-3 men who were "obviously more interested" in her public profile than who she really was as a person, and the combination of all these things triggered the start of her meltdown.

-Seah shared that she was very stressed and unable to live up to what was expected of her at the digital sales agency she worked at, and suffered a physical panic attack at work in February that year when she learned her grandmother was diagnosed with third-stage stomach cancer.
+Seah shared that she was "very stressed" and "unable to live up to what was expected of her" at the digital sales agency she worked at, and suffered a physical panic attack at work in February that year, allegedly after learning that her grandmother had been diagnosed with third-stage stomach cancer.
 She then went on two months of medical leave, left her job, and contracted dengue fever.
-She subsequently took on another job working with companies in India, but said it "didn't work out as well", getting fired without the one-month compensation she was supposed to be entitled to in her contract.
-Her health then declined further, when she was hospitalised for slightly more than half a month, and wrote that she "practically subsisted on crackers and water because she was too weak to eat anything else".
+She subsequently took on another job working with companies in India, but stated that it "didn't work out as well", and was terminated without the standard one-month compensation.
+Her health then declined further, when she was hospitalized for half a month, writing that she "practically subsisted on crackers and water because she was too weak to eat anything else".

-In her next Facebook post however, Seah added that she was also grateful for her experiences, which had taught her several life lessons.
+In her next Facebook post, Seah added that she was also "grateful for her experiences".
 She said she would be selling 90 per cent of her clothes to earn a bit of money, and stick to just 10 outfits for work.
 "The only way now is to go up," she concluded.